 Wait for action!

 This one is a huge bugbear because often theatre actors will forget to wait for the director's action.
 A really important thing to consider when acting for screen is that there are a lot more technical things going on behind the scenes than you'd typically have for theatre (at least, during the performance).
 The cameraperson needs to frame, focus, adjust for lighting conditions etc, whilst constantly having to adapt to the situation happening in front of them.
 You may be given a performance note, but it doesn't mean you should go ahead and do it straight away because the crew may not be ready for you.
-Wait for "action!", and the production team will love you.
+Wait for "action!", and the production team will love you, as will I.

 Understand what the editor is going to do for you